ecyrb/sim-racing-notes/docs/bathurst.md

 [1] A *camera group* is any arbitrary set of camera shots in iRacing.
 E.g. *TV1* is a camera group: when you watch TV1, the camera shot will change to different individual cameras in the TV1 group.

-I applied the following philosophy to create this group:
+I applied the following philosophy to create the AdvSpot camera group:

 1. You should **clearly** see 5 seconds ahead of the *spotted car* at all times.
 2. You should see the *spotted car* at all times.